Continued from Part 1

 With her toe tips a’ tingle while jute boxes jingle for jesters that jive on the street.

 Ah Consuela!
-I’m watching, she rides with the tides in her green Spanish eyes,
+I’m watching, she rides summer tides in her green Spanish eyes,

 And her silhouette’s travelling on ripples unravelling and shaking the shivering shores,